Countly/countly-sdk-documentation/android/next.md

   <li>Visibility Tracking</li>
 </ul>
 <p>
-  When you enable previous name recording, it will add previous view name to the views and previous event name to the events.
+  When you enable previous name recording, it will add previous view name to the view segmentations (cly_pvn) and previous event name to the event segmentations (cly_pen).
 </p>
 <pre><code class="java">countlyConfig.experimental.enablePreviousNameRecording()</code></pre>
 <p>
-  When you enable visibility tracking, it will add a parameter to indicate that the app if visible while recording those events.
+  When you enable visibility tracking, it will add a parameter (cly_v) to each recorded event's segmentation about the visibility of the app at the time of its recording.
 </p>
 <pre><code class="java">countlyConfig.experimental.enableVisibilityTracking()</code></pre>
 <h2 id="h_01HAVQDM5W9GE8E1C64J6SDFSA">A/B Testing Variant Information</h2>